 Signs of Period Problems That Shouldn’t Be Ignored

-The menstrual cycle is more than just a monthly occurrence—it’s a vital indicator of a woman’s overall health.
-While cycle length can vary from person to person, it should still follow a regular pattern.
-Most healthy cycles range from 21 to 35 days.
-Any noticeable change in frequency, duration, or intensity may point to a deeper health concern.
+The menstrual cycle is not simply a monthly event.
+It is an important reflection of a woman’s overall health.
+Although the length of the cycle can vary from one person to another, it is expected to follow a relatively consistent pattern.
+In most healthy individuals, cycles occur every 21 to 35 days.
+Significant changes in timing, duration, or flow may signal an underlying health issue that deserves attention.

 If you’re noticing irregularities in your menstrual cycle, don’t automatically chalk it up to stress or fatigue.
 Some changes may signal hormonal imbalances or underlying medical conditions that need evaluation.